FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-create-sample.md

 {% include /cloud-db/cloud-sample-db-summary.md %}

-{: .note}
+{: .important}
-Provisioning a sample database takes approximately 10 minutes.
+The sample database uses 32GB and costs $1USD/hour.
+Remember to [Delete the database when testing concludes](/docs/cloud/cloud-databases/cloud-db-delete)

 ## Before you begin
 {: .no_toc }